 NATURE | NURTURE | FUTURE

 As per Statistics South Africa’s Quarterly Labour Force Survey for the first quarter of 2019, youth unemployment in South Africa for the ages between 15 and 24 was at 55.2% by March 2019.
 This insight is guiding WFA’s Youth Development Programme which is aimed at simultaneously conserving wilderness areas and nurturing the physical and psychological wellness of young people.
-In this way, the Youth Development Programme, which celebrated 21 years of exposing vulnerable youth to wilderness areas and wild spaces in 2016, aims to tackle environmental education and youth unemployment in South Africa.
+In this way, the Youth Development Programme, which celebrates 24 years of exposing vulnerable youth to wilderness areas and wild spaces, aims to tackle environmental education and youth unemployment in South Africa.

 Wilderness Foundation Africa has developed a number of holistic skills development and education interventions that harness the healing power of nature, to equip vulnerable youth to be economically active and environmentally responsible citizens.

 At the core of these interventions are carefully developed physical and psychological wellness programmes which aim to provide specific support to the participants as they complete the employability, skills development or vocational training aspects depending on which project they are enrolled in.
 Furthermore, the Foundation has seen just how powerfully young people respond to spending time in wilderness areas and based on their long history of using the healing power of nature for personal and social transformation, the Foundation has integrated various levels of Wilderness Trail activities into our holistic intervention projects.

 In both the Eastern and Western Cape the programme has recruited students from about a dozen different townships– urban and rural informal settlements which are the most poor and vulnerable.
 The programme also strives to achieve a balance of female and male applicants.
 The key approach to selection is youth-centred while also recognizing the needs of employers, and involves partnerships with many community-based organizations (CBOs), local government agencies and schools.

 The projects managed and facilitated by WFA to achieve the above are: